-The beauty & diversity of nature has been a recurring theme in this year’s new music at the Proms, whereas religious sentiment has been entirely absent—until, that is, last Tuesday’s performance of Sofia Gubaidulina‘s The Rider on the White Horse.
-Culled & reworked from her 2002 oratorio St John Easter (which, with its counterpart St John Passion, comprise Gubaidulina’s magnum opus), the work draws on imagery from the most vivid & strange book of the Bible, the Revelation to John.
+The beauty and diversity of nature has been a recurring theme in this year’s new music at the Proms, whereas religious sentiment has been entirely absent—until, that is, last Tuesday’s performance of Sofia Gubaidulina‘s The Rider on the White Horse.
+Culled and reworked from her 2002 oratorio St John Easter (which, with its counterpart St John Passion, comprise Gubaidulina’s magnum opus), the work draws on imagery from the most vivid and strange book of the Bible, the Revelation to John.

 The short duration does, to an extent, limit the force of the piece, but as a faithful capturing of an epic piece of transcendent imagery, it’s superbly effective.
 This first UK performance was given by the London Symphony Orchestra conducted by Gubaidulina’s greatest interpreter, Valery Gergiev.

 Sofia Gubaidulina - The Rider on the White Horse

 - Loved it!
 (50%, 10 Votes)

 - Meh (20%, 4 Votes)

 - Hated it!
 (0%, 0 Votes)